rsherm19/spaceman-baseball/README.md

 # Attributions

-I used stack overflow to help with CSS, specifically putting a border on my text. [<u>Here</u>](https://stackoverflow.com/questions/2570972/css-font-border) is the link to that article.
+* I used stack overflow to help with CSS, specifically putting a border on my text. [<u>Here</u>](https://stackoverflow.com/questions/2570972/css-font-border) is the link to that article.

-I also used [<u>this article</u>](https://stackoverflow.com/questions/48913759/how-to-add-alt-text-to-background-images-making-background-images-accessible) to help add alt text to my main background image.
+* I used [<u>this article</u>](https://stackoverflow.com/questions/48913759/how-to-add-alt-text-to-background-images-making-background-images-accessible) to help add alt text to my main background image.

+* I used [<u>this article</u>](https://stackoverflow.com/questions/11100041/how-do-you-automatically-set-text-box-to-uppercase) to help automatically set my input text to capital letters.
+This helped prevent bugs by keeping the letters consistent, as all the words in my Javascript wordsArray were uppercase.

-Sean also helped me with some of the CSS.
+* Sean helped me with some of the CSS.

+* Glenn helped guide me in the right direction for my code organization.

 # Technologies Used